CNAG-Biomedical-Informatics/convert-pheno/README.md

     Athena-OHDSI database

-    The database file is available at this [link](https://drive.google.com/drive/folders/104_Bgl3IxM3U6u-wn-1LUvNZXevD2DRm?usp=sharing) (~2.4GB).
+    The database file is available at this [link](https://drive.google.com/drive/folders/104_Bgl3IxM3U6u-wn-1LUvNZXevD2DRm?usp=sharing) (~2.2GB).
 The database may be needed when using `-iomop`.

     Regardless if you're using the containerized or non-containerized version, the download procedure is the same.
-In Linux you can use `wget` or `curl`:
+In Linux you can use `wget`, `curl` or `aria2c`:

         $ wget 'https://drive.google.com/uc?export=download&id=104ciON3zRc3ScAzzrL_3GO14aCnBLh-c&confirm=t' -O ohdsi.db
         or
         $ curl -L 'https://drive.google.com/uc?export=download&id104ciON3zRc3ScAzzrL_3GO14aCnBLh-c' > ohdsi.db
+        or
+        $ aria2c -x2 'https://drive.google.com/uc?export=download&id=104ciON3zRc3ScAzzrL_3GO14aCnBLh-c&confirm=t' -o ohdsi.db

-    (you can install `wget` or `curl` inside the container by typing `sudo apt install wget` or  `sudo apt install curl`.
+    (you can install `wget`, `curl` or `aria2c` inside the container by typing `sudo apt install wget`, `sudo apt install curl` or `sudo apt install aria2`.

     Once downloaded, you have two options: